sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 The blog describes how to fetch (or build) the binary.

-### Get the openshift-install binary that is agant-based capable
+### Get the openshift-install binary that is `agant-based` capable

 Recommend to build the binary in advance.
-Follow the blog (note that 6GB of RAM is needed to build the binary!).
+Follow the blog (note that 6GB of RAM is needed to build the binary!)

 Check which OCP release & OCP version image the openshift-install binary is configured for.